 MPLS (abbreviation for Multiprotocol Label Switching) enables a service provider to provide an economical and flexible VPN across a shared network infrastructure.

 MPLS sends data along the most efficient routes using labels.
 It directs data from one network node to the next based on labels rather than long network addresses and therefore avoiding complex lookups.

 VPLS (Abbreviation for Virtual Private LAN Service) is a service that uses MPLS to securely and seamlessly connect multiple LANs over the Internet, making them appear as if they were all on the same LAN.

 While both MPLS and VPLS supporting point to multipoint connectivity across diverse customer locations, still they have contrasting characteristics.

 However, VPLS pays the price in terms of scalability.
-Due to VPLS principle of working as Layer 2 medium, hence Ethernet broadcasts are sent over WAN links and therefore consumes bandwidth which reduces scalability.
+Due to the VPLS principle of working as Layer 2 medium, hence Ethernet broadcasts are sent over WAN links and therefore consume bandwidth which reduces scalability.